hare-care/XRD-Processor/README.md

 # XRD-Processor
-Code to proceed XRD data in the lab so I don't have to do manual calculations for my superlattice(SL) samples.
+Code to process XRD data in the lab so I don't have to do manual calculations for my superlattice(SL) samples.
 Version 0.3

 ## Requirements: